 Connecting A Wireless Keyboard to Your Laptop, Using Bluetooth

 To connect your wireless keyboard to your laptop, you need to follow a few steps.
 To start with the process, search for the ON/OFF switch cemented on your keyboard and turn it on.
-Ensure it is fully charged before pairing it with your laptop.
+Then, ensure it is fully charged before pairing it with your laptop.

 If you find the switch to be already on, turn it off and turn it on again.
 By doing this, it becomes easy for your laptop to discover the wireless device.